mckennapsean/dissertation/content/05-security.md

 representations of the data as promising.
 Furthermore, this method provided some key insights for our redesign of the dashboard, which is currently deployed to users.
-These data sketches and the feedback we received can be used by others to inspire and evaluate their own visualization design projects for cyber security.
+These data sketches and the feedback we received can be used by others to inspire and evaluate their own visualization design projects for cybersecurity.

 There were several limitations to our approach.
 First, we took several of the sketches from images in the literature, and thus they were not based on our collaborator's data.
-Unfortunately, many of the tools in visualization papers, particularly for cyber security, tend not to be publicly available or provide a consistent data format for others to easily and readily use the tools for such an exercise.
+Unfortunately, many of the tools in visualization papers, particularly for cybersecurity, tend not to be publicly available or provide a consistent data format for others to easily and readily use the tools for such an exercise.
 This meant we either had to not include these more unique and interesting visualizations in our set, or compromise by showing alternative